- Clemmons Farmers Market

 Become a Vendor

-Vendors must apply and be approved to participate.
+Vendors must apply to be added to any waitlist.
 Please read the rules and guidelines before applying.
+Due to the large number of applications, you will only be notified if you are accepted into the market.

 8:30 – 11:30AM Saturdays